Upminster Bridge tube station: History

 The new tracks built by the London, Midland and Scottish Railway allowed additional intermediate stations to be constructed on the local lines between 1932 and 1935.
 Increased local demand was caused by the expansion of the built-up area of suburban London during the interwar period.
 The infill station at Upminster Bridge was built to the designs of LMS architect William Henry Hamlyn, drawing inspiration from London Underground station architecture.
 It opened with platforms on the local electric lines on 17 December 1934.
 The station was operated by the London, Midland and Scottish Railway but was only served by District line trains.
-(Note: The 1947 LMS timetable shows a single daily steam service to Fenchurch Street.)
+(Note: One daily steam service to Fenchurch Street was provided for very early morning workers.)
 After nationalisation of the railways in 1948 management of the station passed to British Railways.
 In 1969 ownership transferred to the London Underground.

 In 2006, the station became one of the first on the network to operate without a staffed ticket office.